vnbaaij/build-2025-lab300/lab/part5-implementing-features.md

 GitHub Copilot will propose the following changes to the application including updating the Products.razor and adding a Products.razor.css and maybe more.

-1. [] Review the suggestions and click "Accept All" to implement the code.
+1. [] Review the code changes from Agent mode

     The code should look similar to the following:
     ```html